 How do both technologies work?

-Let’s start from the beginning and have a closer look into the science behind the two technologies.
+Let’s start from the beginning and have a closer look at the science behind the two technologies.

 In a nutshell, LiDAR uses lasers to make measurements, while photogrammetry is based on captured images, that can be processed and combined to enable measurements.